-Load Clears any existing grid and loads any named matrix from the bar.

-GAUSS workspace to the grid.

-Reload Reloads the existing matrix with the name shown on the Title creating a watch window.

-Auto-Reload Automatically updates the data shown in the Matrix Editor, of the same name already exists in the workspace, it is overwritten.
+Load Clears any existing grid and loads any named matrix from the GAUSS workspace to the grid.
+Reload Reloads the existing matrix with the name shown on the Title bar.
+Auto-Reload Automatically updates the data shown in the Matrix Editor, creating a watch window.
+Save Saves the grid as a matrix in the GAUSS workspace.
+If a matrix of the same name already exists in the workspace, it is overwritten.